scottbedard/cube/README.md

-'X'   // turn the cube around the X axis 90 degrees clockwise 'X-'  // turn the cube around the X axis 90 degrees counter-clockwise 'X2'  // turn the cube around the X axios 180 degrees
+'X'   // turn the cube around the X axis 90 degrees clockwise 'X-'  // turn the cube around the X axis 90 degrees counter-clockwise 'X2'  // turn the cube around the X axis 180 degrees
 ```